Ali-Fani/Ali-Fani/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking for internship at a software company/startup
-- 🥅 2020 Goals: Gain some work experience
+- 🥅 2021 Goals: Gain some work experience
-- ⌨️ I'm a PCMR memeber

 ### Connect with me: